Israel, Hamas, And National Security In The Middle East | Ron Grobman | One American Podcast #8

 You know, when they have signs at schools.

-No no firearms allowed.
+No, no firearms allowed.

-It doesn't, yeah, they have to have the right signage and all this, but it it doesn't matter.
+It doesn't, yeah, they have to have the right signage and all this, but it doesn't matter.

-Just like you know.
+Just like, you know.

 Yeah, murder is illegal.

-Silly people kill people, right?
+Some people kill people, right?

-Uh you know, in Israel, we have very stringent gun laws.
+You know, in Israel, we have very stringent gun laws.

 All the criminals have guns.